 Plain radiograph / CT

 Clusters of pyramidal medullary calcification are characteristic.
-Delayed post contrast CT may demonstrate a "paint brush" appearance to the renal medullary regions 4.
-Medullary white pyramid sign is a pitfall sometimes seen on non-contrast CT KUBs.
+Delayed post contrast CT may demonstrate a "paintbrush" appearance to the renal medullary regions 4.
+The medullary white pyramid sign is a pitfall sometimes seen on non-contrast CT KUBs.

 On IVP, pyelogram may give a characteristic bouquet of flowers appearance 3.